charliezye/charlie-vault/Work/Job Search/Interview Tips/My Stories.md

 1. Establishing vision for an organization and team and iterating on that vision until finding what works
 	1. Balancing developer time/expectations with management vision and client needs
+	2. Creating vision for future of product
 2. Client communication
 	1. Deciding which nonprofit projects will be interesting for teams, which clients will communicate well, which we can feasibly accomplish
+		1. Eventually created Nonprofit Partnership committee to take over this role
+	2. What happens when project is falling behind or isn't completed?
+		1. Establishing strong relationships with clients and properly communicating expectations up front, coming to compromises when there are issues
+	3. What happens when clients are not communicative?
 3. Translating customer needs into features
-	1. Product Requiremen
+	1. Product Spec
 4. Agile experience
-5. What happens when project is falling behind or isn't completed?
-6. What to do when
+	1. Used mix of scrum, kanban, FDD
+	2. Product roadmap
+	3. Zenhub kanban board for tasks
-7. How did I select candidates?
+5. How did I select candidates?
 	1.
-8. How did I mentor product managers?
+6. How did I mentor product managers?
 	1. Senior vs. junior
+	2. Summer course in product management and Agile practices
+		1. Roadmapping, standups,